by Garrick Dee

 To piggyback on the tip above, use only short strokes of one to two inches at most.
 Remember to rinse the razor in between strokes, so it doesn’t clog up.

 Re-Lather If You Want To Re-Shave

-Don’t skip on this step.
-You’ll use a bit more cream and spend a little bit more time but this will ensure that your face lubricated and hair is soft enough to achieve the closest shave possible.
+Don’t skip this step.
+You’ll use a bit more cream and spend a little bit more time, but this will ensure that your face lubricated and hair is soft enough to achieve the closest shave possible.
 This also prevents cuts and skin irritation.

 Shave the Neck Area Last

 The neck area is more sensitive compared to the sides of your face, upper, lower lip and chin area so shave this part last to give more time for the shaving cream/gel to soften up the hair so it’ll be easier to cut.

 Others will prefer shaving the lip and chin area last because hair growth is denser in this area.
 Try both to see what works for your skin type.

 Rinse With Cold Water

 After shaving always rinse with cold water to close the pores then pat dry with a soft, clean towel.
 Remember not to rub!
 Just pat dry.